Willmo36/topstate/README.md

 type Action = typeof inc | typeof dec;

 /**
- * createIndexedReducer is a helper function to create reducers
+ * createReducer is a helper function to create reducers
  * by handling actions individually.
  *
  * Fully typed, the `action` will be the member Action
  * specified by the key
  */
-const reducer = createIndexedReducer<State, Action>({
+const reducer = createReducer<State, Action>({
     inc: state => ({count: state.count + 1}),

     dec: (state,action) => ({count: state.count - 1}),